 Correspondence should be made only in writing and emailed to: The WCAL – firstname.lastname@example.org or sent to WCAL – PO Box 2551, WARWICK 6024.

-If possible, all prize monies will be paid into your nominated bank account within the following week.
+If possible, all prize monies will be paid into your nominated bank account.
 If a result cannot be determined on the day, WCAL officials will confirm the results and prize monies will be deposited into your bank account at a later date.
 Any money owed to the WCAL will be deducted before payment of prizemoney.

 There is no set period for payment of prize money.
 The WCAL will endeavour to forward it to you as soon as possible.

 A 20% Professional Trainers fee will be deducted from your winnings and forwarded to your registered coach.
 Your coach must register with the WCAL to be eligable to recieve 20% of the prizemoney.
 If no coach is nominated, or the entrant does not register themselves ‘self trained’, the WCAL will retain the 20% trainers fee, if unclaimed after a 1 year period.